 Watch Artists at Work at Banana Patch Studio

-While you can buy the pieces of many local artists at the art galleries mentioned above, you can actually watch local artists at work at Banana Patch Studio.
 Located in the sleepy little town of Hanapepe, there are over 20 different artists that create the tiles, pottery, and fine art found in the studio.
-Odds are, you’ll be able to see one creating his or her latest masterpiece in the studio when you drop by!
+Odds are, you’ll be able to see artists creating latest masterpieces in the studio when you drop by!
 As expected, you can also purchase these art pieces and take them home with you.

 Do you have any other suggestions of what to do when it rains on Kauai?
 Let me know in the comments!